Royal College of Physicians and Surgeons of Canada

 The Royal College of Physicians and Surgeons of Canada (Collège royal des médecins et chirurgiens du Canada) is a regulatory college which acts as a national, nonprofit organization established in 1929 by a special Act of Parliament to oversee the medical education of specialists in Canada.

 The Royal College is an association of physicians concerned with setting national standards for medical education and continuing professional development in Canada for 80 medical specialties.
 As such, the Royal College is neither a licensing nor a disciplinary body.
 Instead, it is a regulatory authority that helps ensure that the training and evaluation of medical and surgical specialists and two special programs maintain certain standards of quality.

-All specialists in Canada, with the exception of family physicians, must be certified by the Royal College before they obtain a provincial or territorial licence to practise.
+All specialists in Canada, with the exception of family physicians, must be certified by the Royal College before they obtain a provincial or territorial licence to practice.
 The only exception is in the province of Quebec, where the Royal College shares the responsibility for certifying physicians with the Collège des médecins du Québec.

 To become certified, a physician must pass Royal College examinations.
 Access to these examinations is usually gained by completing a Royal College-accredited residency program at a Canadian university.
 Access is also available for medical residents who complete a Royal College-recognized residency program in the United States.
 Certain international training programs approved by the Royal College provide limited access to Royal College examinations.